 Now onto using oil in nonstick pans and what is that best oil to use…

-- The recipe says to use it in the cooking process
+- The recipe says to use it

 - Helps cook the food through

 - Fries the food, adding a brown crisp edge

 - Cooking with oil or butter helps heat the food and cook parts that aren’t in contact with the pan surface.